-(a) taking water from the spring or wetland will, in the opinion of the water resources management committee established under Division 3C for the locality or localities in which the by-law is intended to apply, have a significant impact on the flow or level of a watercourse or wetland;
+(a) taking water from the spring or wetland will, in the opinion of the water resources management committee established under Division 3C for the locality or localities in which the by-law is intended to apply, have a significant impact on the flow or level of a watercourse or wetland; and

-(b) that committee recommends to the Commission that this Part applies to or in relation to the spring or wetland; and
+(b) that committee recommends to the Minister that this Part applies to or in relation to the spring or wetland.

-(c) the Commission recommends to the Minister that this Part applies to or in relation to the spring or wetland.
+[(c) deleted]

 [Section 5 inserted by No. 49 of 2000 s.
-7.]
+7; amended by No. 38 of 2007 s.
+53.]

 Division 1A — Ownership and control of waters